EIGHT WEEK COURSE

 Tuition does not include your transportation (flights, taxis and ferry ride to the island).

 Our basic housing for the Field School is at Maria Elena Hotel in Garrafón and is included in student tuition costs.
-Double occupancy rooms are available at a reduced rate (contact us for details).
+Double occupancy rooms are available at a reduced rate as noted above if available.

 HEALTH PROTOCOLS AND HOW TO PREPARE